knackstedt/shokupan/docs/DEPLOY.md

 3. **First deployment:**
    - The workflow will run automatically on push
+    - The workflow will run automatically on push
-   - Or manually trigger it from the **Actions** tab
+    - or manually trigger it from the **Actions** tab
     - After ~2-3 minutes, your docs will be live!

 ## Accessing Your Docs